About ifa laboratory – facilitation, consulting, support

-The name ifa laboratory derives from the collaboration with ifa gallery . ifa comes from Chinese 艺 (yì) and 法 (fǎ), meaning methods of art.
+The name ifa laboratory stems from the collaboration with ifa gallery . ifa comes from Chinese 艺 (yì) and 法 (fǎ), meaning methods of art.

-Johanna Suo is the managing director of ifa laboratory and likewise a creative entrepreneur passionate about structural development in culture, making art available for a wider audience and bridging civil society and politics through culture.
+Johanna Suo is the managing director of ifa laboratory, expert in cultural strategy and cross sector facilitation, passionate about structural development in culture, making art available for a wider audience and bridging civil society and politics through culture.

 Active in the institutional and associative sectors of the art world for over 20 years, she is a member of the think tank European Cultural Parliament and she co-founded their Youth Network, she worked at the Goethe-Institut, at CUMEDIAE and the Swedish Institute.